How To Lose One Pound a Week

 Now that you know what net calories are, it is simple to figure out how to lose one pound.

 One pound is equal to 3,500 calories.
 In other words, if you ate 3,500 calories in food and managed to burn zero calories in return, you would gain one pound.
-Put a more practical way, if you eat 500 calories more than your body needs each day, you would be eating 3,500 calories each week not needed by your body, which would result in one extra pound on your body.
+Put a more practical way, if you eat 500 calories more than your body needs each day, you would be eating 3,500 calories each week that are not needed by your body, which would result in one extra pound on your body that may be stored in the form of fat.

 How To Figure Out Net Calories